 But it has a lovely umami flavour and thick texture that's delicious in sandwiches.

 You can add crumbled nori seaweed for a 'fishy' taste, or leave it out and let the red onions and capers add the deeper flavour.

-How to make the best vegan tuna salad sandwich
+Wondering how to make a vegan tuna salad sandwich?
+It's easy.

 These ingredients are all optional, but really take it from a chickpea sandwich filling to a more umami tuna-esque flavour